Ben888GitHub/project-money-manager/README.md

-# Getting Started with Create React App
+# Money Manager Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A Money Manager App made with React, ChakraUI, & Firebase

-## Available Scripts
+## Overview

 In the project directory, you can run: